eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 Skill sets for generic applied machine learning, applied ML
 + counter AI engineering
 + skill set:
+	- Cerebras' fully-integrated system is built from the ground up with a singular focus on AI.
+To explore new techniques and algorithms at the frontier of machine learning uniquely enabled by our revolutionary technology, our experienced team of Machine Learning engineers and researchers work in collaboration with other experts in the company, giving insight and access to every level of our system stack.
+	- This is an applied research position with a focus on working with state-of-the-art research and developing novel models and algorithms on top of our core technology.
+We are interested in a wide range of machine learning algorithms and application domains with a focus on exploring new ideas that hold the potential to substantially reduce computational constraints limiting today's machine learning research.
+	- Develop algorithms for training and inference in sparse neural networks
+	- Develop novel optimizers and learning algorithms such as local learning rules and layer-parallel training
+	- Develop novel network architectures and layers such as, normalization, activation functions, and parameter layers
+	- Publish and present research at leading machine learning conferences
+	- Experience with machine learning frameworks, such as TensorFlow, Caffe/2, and PyTorch.
+	- Fluency in a programming language, such as Python and C
+	- Strong grasp of linear algebra and statistics
+	- Strong track record of relevant research success in roles at the level of doctoral, postdoctoral in academia or in industrial R&D
+	- Strong track record of relevant publications/patents
+	- Familiarity with HPC kernels and their optimization
+	- IEEE floating point representations
+	- Familiarity with machine learning frameworks such as TensorFlow and Pytorch
+	- Knowledge of ML application areas and state-of-the-art networks in various application areas
++ skill set:
+	- Cerebras’ Wafer Scale Engine (WSE) was designed to provide significant reduction of training times for deep neural networks.
+Our goal is to provide customers with the computational power needed to iterate faster so that they can develop the most accurate models possible.
+	- As an applied machine learning engineer, you will work on adapting state of the art deep learning (DL) models to run on our wafer scale system.
+This includes both functional validation and performance tuning of a variety of core models for applications like Natural Language Processing (NLP), Computer Vision (CV), Graph Neural Networks (GNN), Recurrent Neural Networks (RNN), and Recommendation models.
+	- As a member of the Cerebras engineering team you will be implementing models in popular DL frameworks like TensorFlow and PyTorch and using insights into our hardware architecture to unlock to full potential of our chip.
+You will work on all aspects of the DL model pipeline including:
+		* Dataloader implementation and performance optimization
+		* Reference model implementation and functional validation
+		* Model convergence tuning
+		* Model performance optimization
+		* Model customization to meet customer needs
+	- This role will allow you to work closely with partner companies at the forefront of their fields across many industries.
+You will get to see how deep learning is being applied to some of the world’s most difficult problems today and help ML researchers in these fields to innovate more rapidly and in ways that are not currently possible on other hardware systems.
+	- Analyze, implement, and optimize DL models for the WSE
+	- Functional and convergence of models on the WSE
+	- Work with engineering teams to optimize models for the Cerebras stack
+	- Support engineering teams in functional and performance scoping new models and layers
+	- Work with customers to optimize their models for the Cerebras stack
+	- Bachelor's degree in engineering, science, or related field
+	- Experience programming in modern language like Python or C++
+	- In-depth understanding of DL learning methods and model architectures
+	- Experience with DL frameworks like PyTorch and TensorFlow
+	- A deep passion for cutting edge artificial intelligence techniques
+	- Master's or PhD in engineering, science or related field
+	- Understanding of hardware architecture
+	- Experience programming accelerators like GPUs and FPGAs
++ skill set:
 	- Minimum 2+ years of expertise in designing, implementing large scale data pipelines for data curation and analysis, operating in production environments, using Spark, pySpark, SparkSQL, with  Java, Scala or Python on premise or on Cloud (AWS, Google or Azure)
 	- Minimum 1 year of designing and building performant data models at scale for using Hadoop, NoSQL, Graph or Cloud native data stores and services.